cict-it242/final-project/README.md

 ### Specifications

-* Pick up additional two members for your team (Total of three persons/team).
+* Pick up additional two members for your team (total of three persons/team).
 * Develop a **Web Service** for masking toxic **Tagalog** & **English** comments.
 * Your team should decide what programming language  will you use (Python, Java + Groovy, C#) to develop the said Web Service.
 * The Web Service response can either be in **XML** or **JSON**.